ralphje/destructify/docs/structure.rst

 note that we pass the original arguments of the function through to the original function, without defining what these are precisely.

+As it is common to modify some fields just before they have been written, you may also choose to override :class:`Structure.finalize`.

 Structure class
 ===============
 .. autoclass:: Structure